 With the development of technology, there is an increasing number of intrusive ways to collect and process personal information.

 Very soon, it will become incredibly risky for companies to navigate through data privacy laws unprepared.
-Companies will be at risk of fines and lawsuits, not to mention company reputation and customer loyalty will be put to test.
+Companies will be at risk of fines and lawsuits, while their reputation and customer loyalty will be put to test.

-In 2019 Facebook has set aside $3 billion to $5 billion for ongoing inquiries regarding multiple data breaches and mishandling of data.
-However, not every company can afford such a budget for non-compliance.
+In 2019 Facebook has set aside$3 billion to $5 billion for ongoing inquiries regarding multiple data breaches and mishandling of data (a practice we don’t recommend).

-The important thing is to take proactive steps and measures, like implementing appropriate data safeguards or implementing data protection software that will help you guide your privacy program and automate processes.
+The right approach is taking proactive steps and measures, like implementing appropriate data safeguards or implementing data protection software that will help you guide your privacy program and automate processes.